-ECN\ 101 PRINCIPLES OF MACROECONOMICS
+ECN 101 PRINCIPLES OF MACROECONOMICS 3 semester hours

-Macroeconomics is the study of the general state of a nation's economy and the degree to which the economy efficiently and effectively deploys raw materials, labor and capital resources to expand its capacity for producing goods and services.
-As a result, macroeconomics deals with some of the most controversial and challenging market system performance issues of our time: inflation, taxes, income determination, unemployment, balanced budgets, and the role of government policies.
-Prerequisites: Eligibility for ENG\ 101 and MAT\ 094 or MAT\ 095 with a grade of "C-" or better.
+Economics is a social science and like the physical sciences is a tool for breaking down complex problems into simpler parts that can be analyzed one at a time (Nasar, 2011).
+Alfred Marshall, 1873, described economics as an "organon", an instrument or analytical tool used in acquiring a body of scientific principles.
+Consistent with scientific empirical experiments, Marshall envisioned that the governing dynamics of economic theory would continually require perfection (Nasar, 2010).
+Today, macroeconomics is concerned with the general state of a country's economy and the degree to which the economy uses and expands its capacity for producing goods and services.
+That is, the efficient and effective deployment of scarce resources.
+As a result, macroeconomics deals with some of the most controversial and market system performance issues of our time-globalization, growth, uncertainty, inflation, taxes, interest rates, income determination, unemployment, budget deficits, GDP, currency valuation, foreign direct investment, financial crises, monetary policy, fiscal policy, and the role of government.
+Prerequisites: Eligibility for ENG 101 or ENG101W and MAT 094 or MAT 095 with a grade of "C-" or better.

-ECN\ 102 PRINCIPLES OF MICROECONOMICS
+ECN 102 PRINCIPLES OF MICROECONOMICS 3 semester hours

-Microeconomics is the study of choices that individuals and businesses make and the influence that government has on price responses, market models, cost benefit analysis and global economics.
-Prerequisite: ECN\ 101 with a grade of "C" or better.
+Microeconomics is the study of choices that individuals and businesses make and the influence that government has on price responses, market models, cost benefit analysis and rationality.
+Microeconomics covers microeconomics concepts, the characteristics of different competitive structures including perfect competiition, monopolistic completion, oligopolies and monopolies and microeconomic models.
+The principles of economic cost and profit, economies, scale, marginal costs and utility.
+Prerequisites: MAT 094 with a grade of "C-" or better and eligibility for ENG 101 or ENG 101W.